 Our dress code

 Our standards are high at Jane Austen College.
-This applies to work ethic and effort, and also presentation and appearance.
+This applies to work ethic and effort, and also presentation and appearance for all students.
 It is important to maintain high standards of personal appearance; the sixth form is a place of study and work and our dress code reflects that.
+We expect all sixth form students to dress in casual office-style attire, this includes appropriate hairstyling, makeup and jewelry.
+If you choose to wear excessive makeup or jewelry you may be asked to remove it.
+Facial piercings should be kept to a minimum.
+Tattoos should not be visible.

-- Shoes with a very high heel, or with an open toe should not be worn.
+- shoes with a high heel should not be worn.

-It is the right of all members of staff at the school to determine whether a particular item of dress is appropriate for the sixth form or not.
+It is the right of all members of staff at the school to determine whether a particular item of dress, make-up or jewelry is appropriate for the sixth form or not.
 Should you arrive inappropriately dressed you will be spoken to and, if necessary, your parents will be informed.
+Students who are not considered by staff to be dressed according to this policy may be asked to go home and change if a warning has previously been given by a member of staff.

 Mobile phones are only to be used for educational purposes.
 Your teacher may request that you use your mobile phone in-class time for recording key dates and reminders.
 Please speak to a teacher first if you would like to record a deadline on your mobile phone.
 Otherwise, phones should not be used in lessons.